AhmadRafiee/RahBia-Live-Coding/2025-Sessions/Session-15-19-February.md

 ### Video Link:
 [![YouTube](http://i.ytimg.com/vi/3CY96uLSwJU/hqdefault.jpg)](https://www.youtube.com/live/3CY96uLSwJU)

-### 🔴 Live Coding Session 15: Design and deploy voting app on docker
+### 🔴 Live Coding Session 15: Voting App Deployment on Docker

 In Live Coding Session 15, we designed and deployed a Voting App on Docker.
 This application consists of multiple services, and we progressed up to the image build phase, utilizing the services we had previously set up.